iyobo/react-spoon/README.md

 ## On-Enter Hook

-Spoon will look for a static OnEnter(...) function declaration in your React Component and call it whenever it is navigating to that component.
+Spoon will look for a static OnEnter(props) function declaration in your React Component and call it whenever it is navigating to that component.
+This respects nested routing too, with the topmost component's onEnter triggered first and the next in sequence.
+(First to Last)
 In the future, this function might be made to handle (returned) promises.

 ```